Masking areas of interest

 - How to use the interactive legend

 The Masking tool lets you focus on a specific area of the map by removing data from all the surrounding areas.
-Let’s say you’re interested only in Indiana, Kentucky, Ohio, and South Carolina.
+Let’s say you’re interested only in the states of Indiana, Kentucky, Ohio, and South Carolina.
 Visualizing data for the entire United States might make your visualization feel cluttered and end up overshadowing the point you’re trying to make.
-Our masking tool was designed to solve that particular problem, as the data will be shown only inside the masked area and the rest will be grayed out.
+Our masking tool was designed to solve that particular problem, as the data shown will be only inside the masked area and the rest will be grayed out.

 Creating a mask

 - In the Change data menu, click the More options icon and select Mask map data.

 - In the Masking tool panel, select the geography level you wish to use to create your mask.
 You may also choose to include sub-geographies.
 These will show up as we zoom into the map.
 If none of the sub-geographies are checked, you will only see the masked states.

 There are six selection tools available in the masking tool: point selection, rectangle selection, circle selection, polygon selection, line selection tool, and layers selection tool.